jstuecker/adiabatic-tides/README.md

 ```

 ## Getting Started:
-I'd recommend to start with the jupyter notebook under [notebooks/tutorials/inroduction.ipynb](notebooks/tutorials/inroduction.ipynb)
+I'd recommend to start with the jupyter notebook under [notebooks/tutorials/introduction.ipynb](notebooks/tutorials/introduction.ipynb)
 Afterwards you might have a look at the notebooks under [notebooks/paper](notebooks/paper) for some additional examples!

-Also don't for get to read the paper!
+Also don't forget to read [the paper](https://arxiv.org/abs/2207.00604)!

 ## Requirements:
 * numpy